haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Duration: Concentration, up to 1 hour
 1 The creature uses all its movement to move in a random direction.
 To determine the direction, roll a d8 and assign a direction to each die face.
 The creature doesn’t take an action this turn.
- 7–8 The creature uses its action to make a melee attack against a randomly determined creature Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 127 within its reach.
+ 7–8 The creature uses its action to make a melee attack against a randomly determined creature

+within its reach.
 If there is no creature within its reach, the creature does nothing this turn.

 You summon a celestial of challenge rating 4 or lower, which appears in an unoccupied space that you can see within range.
 The celestial disappears when it drops to 0 hit points or when the spell ends.